 Garrett Hubbard earned his Bachelor of Arts in Economics with an emphasis in Accounting at the University of California Santa Barbara.
 In his desire to live a better story he spent the summer after graduation in the townships of South Africa to help people living with HIV & AIDS, poverty, additction, and hopelessness.
 Upon his return—having received far more than he gave—Garrett used his amateur photographs to raise awareness and funds for the beginnings of a community development project that would help his friends in South Africa.
 People radically responded to his photos, which made him realize he could use photography to motivate others.

 Garrett followed his calling, which took him to one of the top photojournalism schools in the country, Brooks Institute of Photography.
 Upon graduation, he went on to intern with the Columbus (Ohio) Dispatch, and the Naples (Fla.)
 Daily News before being hired full-time for the Naples paper.
 A few years later he was offered his dream job at USA TODAY outside of Washington, DC.
 After four years, three continents, hundreds of national stories, piles of awards, countless frequent flyer miles, and finding his bride, he decided it was time to start his own storytelling company and launched Garrett Hubbard Studios.

-The Hubbard’s lives in Reston, VA (a suburb of Washington DC), but they are convinced their love for avocados, Mexican food, and the outdoors has granted them honorary residency in California.
+The Hubbard’s live in Oz (The Ozarks, but specifically, Bentonville, AR).
+Our town is small enough that every time we go downtown we see someone we know, which is really special.
 They live life by loving and serving in their own community.
 Most recently, the Hubbard’s went to Haiti to listen, learn, and help raise money to build a house for a woman in a tent city.
 The Hubbard’s continue to seek out ways to live a story worth telling.